-As well as being a clear choice for those considering Philosophy or Theology, the skills and content developed over the course are highly prized by the very top universities as part of an application for a whole host of different disciplines.
-Old Canfordians have pursued careers as diverse as law, the Civil Service, education, journalism, publishing, banking and accountancy.
-It is a great option for those thinking of applying for medicine, as it promotes ethical awareness and empathy.
+As well as being a clear choice for those considering Philosophy or Theology (almost any joint honours degree), the skills and content developed over the course are highly prized by the top universities as part of an application for a whole host of different disciplines.
+Old Canfordians have pursued careers in (as diverse as) Law, Education, Journalism, Publishing, Banking and Accountancy.
+It is an excellent option for those considering Medicine, as it promotes ethical awareness and empathy.
 Those considering applications for a Philosophy, Politics and Economics (PPE)-style course are particularly encouraged to consider this choice.
 The content covered provides an excellent introduction to the philosophical aspect of the degree, with top universities specifically mentioning the A level as a suitable choice in applying to the course.

-"To be able to employ the disciplines of theology and philosophy effectively will not only make you a scholar of religion but equip you to embark on a wide range of careers."
+"To be able to employ the disciplines of theology and philosophy effectively will not only make you a scholar but equip you to embark on a wide range of careers."

 Oxford University